 In Quest of the Needle

-Digging for Roots, Days 3 & 4BLYTHEVILLE, Arkansas— At last, we made it to the city which might hold the answer to Jeanne's quest for the names of our great great grandparents.
+Days 3-4: Monticello, AR to Blytheville, AR.
+At last, we made it to the city which might hold the answer to Jeanne's quest for the names of our great great grandparents.
 With a surname like Miller and no first names, we would definitely be searching for the proverbial needle in a haystack.
 We were also looking for Clara's brother Willie, a teen victim of an accidental gunshot, according to family oral history.

 We drove into Sandy Ridge first.
 Not being as genealogically inclined and savvy as my sister, I pondered over an efficient way to search for the Miller markers.
-I was trying to impress with what I thought might be the day's second stroke of genius.
+I thought my strategy might be the day's second stroke of genius.

 No Millers on the third row... |